TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Detailed Design/Drone to PC Link Subsystem.md

 - Suppose that at the MAC/PHY level, raw PER is around 5 percent in a conservative case due to collisions or interference.
 - Higher layers (WebRTC with FEC, NACKs, retransmissions) can reduce effective application level PER.

-If we model application level PER as:
+Modeling the application level PER as:

 `p_app = p_raw × (1 − recovery_efficiency)`